 Heather Greatrex – Partner, GatenbySanderson

-A non-executive director (NED) provides independent oversight and, guidance and constructive challenge to the executive directors of an organisation.
+A non-executive director (NED) provides independent oversight and guidance and constructive challenge to the executive directors of an organisation.

 All the above provide opportunities to broaden your experience and see organisations from a different perspective.
 NED roles can provide a stimulating and rewarding alternative to the day job/retirement scenario.
-For those in full-time careers, employers often recognise the advantages that NED experience can bring to the development of their senior employees and the social responsibility agendas of their organisations and, as a result, may be supportive of you seeking a NED/trustee role (providing you are not applying to a competitor) Most senior executive employment contracts include a restrictions on any outside interests (which will include NED/trustee roles) and hence you should always seek permission from any current employer before applying for a such a role.
+Employers often recognise the advantages of NED experience for senior employees and their organisations’ social responsibility agendas.
+If you are not applying to a competitor, they may support your search for a NED/trustee role.

-Within the non-executive world, a wide range of roles are available.
-Most Boards have sub-committees which, in many cases, include Audit, Appointments, Remuneration and Finance Committees which require specialist professional skills as well as cross-cutting expertise in, for example, Strategy, Digital and HR as well as, increasingly, CSR and Wellbeing.
-In order to keep abreast of increased regulation, other skillsets are sought, for example, expertise in GDPR.
+To keep abreast of increased regulation, other skill sets are sought, for example, expertise in UK GDPR.
 Additionally, there is a drive to increase the diversity of Boards and using NEDS can help a business achieve this aim.
 Hence most organisations will want to attract a diverse NED candidate field to ensure better representation of any currently under-represented minority groups.

-The Parker Review, set up in 2017 to improve ethnic diversity on the boards of UK listed companies, has found that, in 2020, 37 % of FTSE 100 firms still had no non-white members on their boards.
+The Parker Review, set up in 2017 to improve ethnic diversity on the boards of UK-listed companies, has found that, in 2020, 37% of FTSE 100 firms still had no non-white members on their boards.

 Although some non-executive roles are remunerated, many more are not and money will often not be the main motivator.